 Because active listeners are highly engaged with the speaker, they’re able to recall specific details.
 This is especially important when the speaker is proving instructions, training you on a new process or delivering a message you’re responsible for passing along to others.

+Active listening takes practice to improve and maintain.
+The more you use these techniques, the more natural they’ll feel.
 Here are a variety of active listening exercises you can use to help improve your interpersonal communication skills: